 I am a passionate teacher and welcome the opportunity to discuss my courses with prospective students.
-The courses I’m responsible for have changed in recent years, so I no longer store information about them here.
+I am not currently in a teaching position, so I no longer store information about specific courses here.

 My excellent teaching has been acknowledged with awards:

 - 2020 Dean’s Commendation for Excellence in Education for Programs that Enhance Learning (Team)

 - 2013 Vice-Chancellor’s Award for Teaching Excellence

 - 2013 ANU Commendation for Outstanding Contribution to Student Learning

 - 2012 Colleges of Science Award for Teaching Excellence

 - 2009 Researchfest Award for Excellence in Tutoring or Demonstrating.

 Some of my academic publications are about teaching and learning and/or are designed for use by science teachers and science communication teachers: